samhitamodala1/Samhita-Modala-Portfolio/index.md

 <!--**Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.** -->

 ![Headstone Image](logo.svg)

+# Modification
+**Description:**
+One major addition was the 3-step calibration feature.
+Since wrist shapes and starting positions vary between users, I created a calibration mode where the user can set their personal reference angles.
+When this mode is activated, the system asks the user to hold their wrist in three positions: flat (neutral), bent upward, and bent downward.
+These values are saved temporarily and used to define the user’s unique motion range.
+This made the feedback more accurate and adaptable — instead of using fixed angle thresholds, the device adjusts to the user’s own wrist flexibility and neutral zone.
+I also added smaller but powerful Bluetooth text commands that enhance usability:
+- Typing "status" prints a full summary of the device’s current settings and data — including calibrated values, rep count, goal progress, and live angles.
+- Typing "goal_#_" lets the user set a custom rep target, and the device will then vibrate once the target is reached.
+- Typing "help" displays all available commands, making it easier for the user to understand how to interact with the device.
+These features made the device feel more like a complete system with a user interface and not just something that ran automatically.
+They also helped with debugging and user experience, especially during testing or demonstrations.

+**Challenges**
+One of my biggest challenges was getting the flex sensor and accelerometer to work together without conflicting or inconsistent readings.
+Each sensor had different sensitivities and update rates, so combining their data for accurate feedback took a lot of trial and error.
+I had to carefully time my readings and apply smoothing logic to reduce sudden spikes or misreadings.
+Another major issue was rep accuracy.
+Early on, the system would count multiple reps even if I only moved my wrist once.
+This was because the sensor values fluctuated quickly around the threshold, causing the code to register multiple rep events.
+To fix it, I introduced a state-tracking variable that made sure only one rep was counted per full up-and-down wrist movement.
+My calibration feature also took a lot of time to develop.
+It was hard to decide how to structure it in a way that was both flexible and consistent across users.
+I eventually created a step-by-step mode that stores three different wrist positions, which improved the accuracy of all later feedback, but only after lots of testing and debugging.
+Lastly, Bluetooth bugs were another struggle.
+Sometimes the BLE app wouldn't connect, or it would randomly disconnect while I was testing.
+I had to experiment with how long to wait for the connection and how to reset the module when it wasn’t responding.
+To fix this issue, I turned off low power mode and I also replaced my cable which connected my computer with my ESP 32.
+**Next Steps**
+Moving forward, I plan to make the device even more wearable by sewing all the electronic components into the wrist sleeve, including the ESP32, flex sensor, accelerometer, and vibration motor.
+This will make it more comfortable and realistic to wear during rehab exercises.
+I also want to add data storage features using an SD card so the device can track progress over time, even after it's turned off.
+This would allow users to see long-term recovery trends and not lose their data between sessions.
+I could also create a simple app which has a better interface because the current one looks pretty blank.

 # Final Milestone

 <!--- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**